 Prepares individuals for employment as entry-level surgical technologists.
 In the first year of the program, students complete the basic technical and academic support courses.
 The second year focuses on advanced technical courses and the clinical component of the program.
 There are two major clinical courses in the second year of the program.
-Students will spend approximately 600 hours in a variety of diverse, quality clinical settings.
-Core courses in the program are offered only in the semester as indicated in the Course Sequence.
-This program meets the Standard Program Guidelines for Clinical Case Requirements.
+Students spend approximately 600 hours in a variety of diverse, quality clinical settings.
+Core courses in the program are offered only in the semester as indicated in the course sequence.
+This program meets the standard program guidelines for clinical case requirements.

 - COMPASS Reading score 84 or better

-- BIO 135 or college equivalent with C or higher
+- BIO-135: Microbiology for Allied Health Sciences or college equivalent with C or higher

 - COMPASS Writing score sufficient for placement in ENG 131.
 This requirement may also be fulfilled by successful completion of required developmental English courses.